Can AI Relate: Testing Large Language Model Response for Mental Health Support: Introduction

 \textbf{Clinical Evaluation:} We first have licensed clinical psychologists evaluate LLM and human responses to social media posts from mental health patients.
-Our results suggest room for improving LLM agents' ability to embody broader values like partnership and actively counter negative patient behaviors.
+Our results suggest room for improving LLM agents' ability to embody broader values from motivational interviewing theory \cite{Moyers2016TheMI} like partnership and actively countering negative patient behaviors.
 However, GPT-4 responses are more empathetic and 48\% better at encouraging positive behavior change in patients than human peer-to-peer support.
 This suggests that LLMs may prove a promising direction for providing care if equity can be enforced, and motivates our further experimentation.

-\textbf{Bias Evaluation:} We next conduct an audit to assess if GPT-4 responses demonstrate biases towards certain demographic subgroups.
+\textbf{Bias Evaluation:} We next conduct an audit to assess if GPT-4 responses demonstrate \textit{lower empathy} towards certain demographic subgroups.
 We show that (1) GPT-4 is capable of inferring patient demographics like age, gender and race from the content of social media posts; (2) even when we control for the context by modifying posts to mention a specific demographic group, there is slight variability in empathy across subgroups; and (3) in responses to actual posts seeking help, there are statistically significant differences between empathy levels for minority subgroups and empathy for the majority (White) or subgroup.
 Specifically, there is a statistically significant difference between empathy in GPT-4 treatment responses for Black (2\%-15\% lower) and Asian posters (5\%-17\% lower) seeking mental health support compared to White or Unknown Race (control group) posters.
 While general-purpose LLMs like GPT-4 are already being integrated into medical settings \cite{Chen2023TheIO}, \textit{they do not provide equitable mental health care across perceived patient subgroups}.

-We envision that these findings and the new resources we provide for evaluation will enable further research into the ethical and safe use of LLMs for mental health treatment.\footnote{We will release all data and code at \url{https://github.com/skgabriel/mh-eval.}}
+We envision that these findings and the new resources we provide for evaluation will enable further research into the ethical and safe use of LLMs for mental health treatment.\footnote{We release all data and code at \url{https://github.com/skgabriel/mh-eval.}}